ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

 Boolean Values (True and False)
 *******************************

-When determinig Boolean values the following are considered **FALSE**:
+When determining Boolean values the following are considered **FALSE**:

   * the keyword ``FALSE``
   * the integer ``0``